DEGREE AT A GLANCE:

 This course is a study of the major legal, regulatory, and policy framework that encompasses environmental programs and projects in the United States and with international political, commercial, and non-governmental institutions.
 The primary learning approach used in this course will be case studies.

-individual goals.
+This course is a comprehensive view of human resource policy development with emphasis on the interdependence of human resource and operating functions.
+Students will have the opportunity to analyze human resource functions of recruitment, development, training, compensation, integration into the workforce, and maintenance of Human resource for the purpose of contributing to organizational, societal, and individual goals.
 Special emphasis will be placed on human resource policy and strategy as government, corporate, small business, and other entities fashion their human resources to meet the needs of a 21st Century workforce.

-This course critically examines the complex and ongoing role of courts in the public policy process.
-With renewed emphasis on economic stability, financial and non-financial regulation, decentralization, downsizing and re-engineering, there is an increasing awareness that public policy, and the administrative law system that manages it, are subject to intense political and cultural pressures.
-The attempt to address social concerns with new laws and regulations has created increased pressure on the administrative law process in the courts and legislative chambers.
+This course provides an introduction to the law and legal system as it applies to public administration and policy.
+It covers the interrelation of norms, moral codes and formal laws.
+The attempt to address social concerns with new laws and regulations has created increased pressure in the courts and legislative chambers.
 This course examines the sources, influences, operation and consequences of law and public policy formation, and analyzes public policy initiatives from political and legal aspects as to their intentions, achievable aims, and intended and unintended outcomes.

 This course introduces students to the role of public health systems in America.
 The function of federal, state, and local public health agencies will be examined, as well as current political, environmental, epidemiologic, legal and ethical issues impacting the field public health.
 Students will also explore future challenges facing public health professionals in the 21st century.